Polynesian confederation

-The Polynesian Confederation was a hypothetical confederation planned mainly by the king of Hawaii Kalākaua.
-The aim was to protect the Polynesian peoples from European and American imperialism since when the United Kingdom took over Fiji, there were only three independent archipelagos: Hawaii, Samoa and Tonga.
+The Polynesian Confederation was a hypothetical confederation planned mainly by the king of Hawaiʻi Kalākaua.
+The aim was to protect the Polynesian peoples from European and American imperialism since when the United Kingdom took over Fiji, there were only three independent archipelagos: Hawaiʻi, Sāmoa and Tonga.

 Previous attempts

-In 1829, the Hawaiian Kingdom, looking to expand its sandalwood trade, sent an expedition to Vanuatu consisting of two armed brigs, the Kamehameha and the Becket, under the command of Chiefs Boki and Manuia.
+In 1829, the Kingdom of Hawaiʻi, looking to expand its sandalwood trade, sent an expedition to Vanuatu consisting of two armed brigs, the Kamehameha and the Becket, under the command of Chiefs Boki and Manuia.
 The ships brought along around 800 Hawaiians and supplies intended to build a settlement.
 They arrived at Erromango and began settling with the intention of colonizing it.
 The Becket later ventured to find the Kamehameha, which had gone missing; it was later discovered it had actually sank.
 The locals at Erromango resisted the Hawaiians and destroyed the settlement.
-When the Becket returned, it picked up the surviving Hawaiians and returned to Hawaii, but most of the Hawaiians died on the return voyage, including Manuia.
+When the Becket returned, it picked up the surviving Hawaiians and returned to Hawaiʻi, but most of the Hawaiians died on the return voyage, including Manuia.